NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 * The `CS` pin may be connected to any digital output pin, but it's common to use the `CS` (or `SS`) pin for the first device.
 Additional devices are not restricted to what pin they can or should use, but given it's not a data pin not using a choice interrupt-capable pin allows those to be used for interrupt driven mechanisms.
 * Many low-cost SPI-based SD card modules on market only read SDHC sized SD cards (2GB to 32GB) formatted in FAT32 (filenames limited to 8 characters plus 3 character file extension).
   * Some SD cards simply will not play nicely with these modules and you may have to try another SD card manufacturer.
 We recommend 32GB SD cards due to overall lowest cost (5~10 $USD/SD card - smaller SD cards actually becoming _more_ expensive).
+* Many various graphical displays have an additional `DC` pin, which is required to be connected to any digital pin in addition to `CS`.
+  * There is also an additional `Reset` pin for many of these, but is instead optional.

-SPI Devices Supported: SD card modules, NMEA GPS modules
+SPI Devices Supported: SD card modules, NMEA GPS modules, 128x32 to 296x128 OLED displays, 320x240+ LCD/TFT gfx displays & FT/XPT touchscreens

 ### I2C Bus